Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Introduction

 Restless multi-armed bandits (RMABs) are used to model budget-constrained resource allocation tasks in which a decision-maker must select a subset of arms (e.g., projects, patients, assets) to receive a beneficial intervention at each timestep, while the state of each arm evolves over time in an action-dependent, Markovian fashion.
 Such problems are common in healthcare, where clinicians may be tasked with monitoring large, distributed patient populations and determining which individuals to expend scarce resources on so as to maximize total welfare.
 RMABs have been proposed to determine which inmates should be prioritized to receive hepatitis C treatment in U.S. prisons~\citep{ayer2019prioritizing}, and which tuberculosis patients should receive medication adherence support in India~\citep{mate2020collapsing}.

-Current SOTA approaches to solving RMAB problems rely on the indexing work introduced by \citet{whittle1988restless}.
+Current state-of-the-art approaches to solving RMABs rely on the indexing work introduced by \citet{whittle1988restless}.
 While the Whittle index solves an otherwise PSPACE-complete problem in an asymptotically optimal fashion by decoupling arms~\citep{weber1990index}, it fails to provide any guarantees about how pulls will be distributed \emph{among arms}.

 Though the intervention is canonically assumed to be beneficial for \emph{every} arm, the marginal benefit (i.e., relative increase in the probability of a favorable state transition) varies in accordance with each arm's underlying state transition function.
 Consequently, Whittle index-based maximization of total expected reward \emph{without regard for distributive fairness} empirically allocates all available interventions to a small subset of arms, ignoring the rest~\citep{prins2020incorporating}.